Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: de Sitter Universe

 There are many other mechanisms, not related to the Hawking radiation, which could lead to the decay of the de Sitter spacetime,\cite{Starobinskii1977,Starobinskii1979,Starobinskii1983,StarobinskyYokoyama1994,Polyakov2008,Polyakov2012,Akhmedov2014,Palti2019} including the infrared instability, instability due to the dynamic effects of a certain type of quantum fields, instability towards spontaneous breaking of the symmetry of the de Sitter spacetime or the instability towards the first order phase transition in the vacuum, etc. But in most cases either the de Sitter vacuum is not perfect, i.e. there are deviations from the exact de Sitter, and the de Sitter symmetry is lost, or the vacuum energy is fine-tuned, i.e. the cosmological constant problem is ignored.
 The de Sitter instability, which avoids fine tuning, but uses the special vector field in Dolgov scenario,\cite{Dolgov1997} is in Ref. \cite{Emelyanov-Klinkhamer2012}.

 The problem of the dynamical stability of the de Sitter vacuum is directly related to the cosmological constant problem.
 The $q$-theory\cite{KlinkhamerVolovik2008} demonstrates the solution of the problem in thermodynamics: in the equilibrium Minkowski vacuum the cosmological constant is nullified due to thermodynamics.
-However, the relaxation of the de Sitter state to the equilibrium vacuum depends on the stability of the de Sitter vacuum.
+However, it remains unclear whether the de Sitter state relaxes to the equilibrium.
+This depends on the stability of the de Sitter vacuum.
 If the de Sitter attractor is not excluded in dynamics, then the only possibility to solve the dynamical cosmological problem within the $q$-theory is to assume that the Big Bang occurred in the part of the Universe, which is surrounded by the equilibrium environment.\cite{KlinkhamerSantillan2019} In this case, any perturbation of the vacuum energy by the Big Bang, even of the Planck scale order, will inevitably relax to the equilibrium Minkowski vacuum with zero cosmological constant.
 This relaxation does not require any fine-tuning, since it is dictated by the equilibrium environment.